Stomach cancer: Radiation

 Radiation therapy (also called radiotherapy) may be used to treat stomach cancer, often as an adjuvant to chemotherapy and/or surgery.

 Lymphoma

-MALT lymphomas can often be fully treated by treating an underlying H. pylori infection.
+MALT lymphomas are often completely resolved after the underlying H. pylori infection is treated.
 This results in remission in about 80% of cases.

 Prognosis

 The prognosis of stomach cancer is generally poor, because the tumor has often metastasized by the time of discovery, and most people with the condition are elderly (median age is between 70 and 75 years) at presentation.
 The average life expectancy after being diagnosed is around 24 months, and the five-year survival rate for stomach cancer is less than 10%.

 Almost 300 genes are related to outcomes in stomach cancer, with both unfavorable genes where high expression is related to poor survival and favorable genes where high expression is associated with longer survival times.
 Examples of poor prognosis genes include ITGAV, DUSP1 and P2RX7.